Great Barrier Reef

 Cairns: The Main Gateway

-Reef operators: The main day trip operators are Great Adventures, Sunlover Reef Cruises, Passions of Paradise, and Reef Encounter.
-Prices range from AUD 190 to 280 per adult for a full day trip to the outer reef including snorkelling equipment, a guided snorkel tour, and lunch.
-What you pay for is the quality of the pontoon or reef destination and the size of the tour group.
-Passions of Paradise uses a smaller sailing vessel and typically carries fewer passengers than the large catamaran operators; the experience on the reef is proportionally more intimate.
+Cairns connects by air from Sydney, Melbourne, Brisbane, and international hubs.
+The outer reef is 60-90 minutes offshore by fast catamaran.
+Main day trip operators include Great Adventures, Sunlover Reef Cruises, Passions of Paradise, and Reef Encounter.
+Prices run AUD 190-280 per adult for a full day including snorkelling equipment and lunch.
+Passions of Paradise uses a smaller sailing vessel and carries fewer passengers than the large catamaran operators; the reef experience is proportionally more intimate.

-The Outer Reef vs the Inner Reef
+The Outer vs Inner Reef

 Port Douglas